mdsunbeam/llm-hub/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to the Unified LLM Interface, a streamlined repository designed to facilitate access to the world's leading large language models (LLMs).
+Welcome to LLM Hub, a streamlined repository designed to facilitate access to the world's leading large language models (LLMs).
 This project simplifies the integration of major LLMs, whether through their APIs or local deployments.

 ### Supported Models